Why I outed my own lie to my girlfriend

 No surprise what happens next.
 She’s relieved to have her intuition confirmed; she wants to know why I didn’t tell her earlier; and while we have no problem discussing our exes, it’s not like we sit around reminiscing about them either, so there’s that discussion to have.

-The conversation is mainly about us and our interaction, though, not so much my ex or the text itself.
+The conversation is mainly about us and our interaction, though, and less about my ex or the text itself.
 It’s nothing major, we talk through it, and then it’s over and gone.

 But why bring it up at all?
 I could literally have let it go and before long neither of us would even remember it happened.